djs2014/whatweather/README.md

 	- Refactor the code, etc.
 	- Monkey barrel -> shared code
 	- Check white/black background settings.
- 	- How to show info for temperature.
 	- BUG - one column + weather alarm -> continue beep
 	- At initial start -> position is 0 (calc distance is then 5840km)?
+	- bg process
+     	- How to show info for temperature.
+    	- merge owm data

 ## Nice to have :-)
 	- Uv index,